clics/clics3/README.md

 # CLICS³

+The third installment of [CLICS](https://github.com/clics/clics) - the database of Cross-Linguistic Colexifications.

+Cite as

+> Rzymski, Tresoldi et al. 2019.
+The Database of Cross-Linguistic Colexifications, reproducible analysis of cross- linguistic polysemies.
+DOI: doi.org/10.17613/5awv-6w15

 This repository contains
 - specifications of the source data as [human readable table](datasets.md) and as [requirements file to install with `pip`](datasets.txt)